sukitsubaki/pixTrail/README.md

 - Support for various raw formats: CR2 (Canon), NEF (Nikon), ARW (Sony), ORF (Olympus), RW2 (Panasonic), PEF (Pentax), SRW (Samsung), DNG
 - Command-line interface for easy use
 - Support for recursive directory processing

+## Privacy

+PixTrail processes all photo metadata locally on your device.
+No data is uploaded to any server, shared with third parties, or sent anywhere outside your computer.
+Your location data and photos remain completely private and under your control at all times.

 ## Installation